-- 2. Children on roll in Year 2 of Summerhill Infant School (not a CLF school) at time of application. - 3.
-Siblings (see notes for definition) - 4.
-Geographical considerations those living closest to the Academy will be given priority. - 5.
+- 2. Siblings (see notes for definition) - 3.
+Geographical considerations those living closest to the Academy will be given priority. - 4.
 Tie breaker where it is not possible to distinguish between applicants within a particular oversubscription criteria, places will be awarded by random allocation.
 This process will be supervised by an independent person to the Local Authority and the academy.